danyojang/Smart-Traffic-Train-System/readme.txt

-The download includes the kernel source code, and a demo application for EVERY RTOS port.
-See http://www.freertos.org/a00017.html for full details of the directory structure and information on locating the files you require.

-The easiest way to use FreeRTOS is start start with one of the demo application projects.
-Once this is running the project can be modified to include your own source files.
-This way the correct files and compiler options will be automatically included in your application.

-+ The Source directory contains the real time kernel source files for every port.
-The kernel itself is only 3 files.
+Each RTOS port has a demo application to demonstrate it's use.

-+ The Demo directory contains the demo application source files for every port.
++ The Demo/Common directory contains the demo application files as described on the http://www.FreeRTOS.org WEB site.
+Each file creates one or more tasks.

-+ The TraceCon directory contains the trace visualisation exe file.

-See the readme files in the respective directories for further information.
+The files in the Demo/Common directory are used by every demo application for every port.

++ All the other directories contain a project or makefile for the demo application targeted at a particular microcontroller.

+For example, if you are interested in the ATMega323 demo application for the WinAVR tools then the AVR_ATMega323_WinAVR directory contains the relevant makefile.
+The makefile includes files from the Demo/ATMega323 and the Demo/Common directories.
+If this is the only port you are interested in then all the other directories can be ignored.